Zhao Xin (Jin dynasty)

 Zhao Xin (died 301), courtesy name Heshu, was a military general and rebel of the Jin dynasty (266–420).
 A relative of Empress Jia Nanfeng, Zhao Xin rebelled and attempted to establish independence in Yi province after she was overthrown by the Prince of Zhao, Sima Lun in May 300.
 During his rebellion, he allied himself with Li Xiáng and the six commanderies refugees (六郡民流) of Guanzhong, but his suspicion led to his execution of Li Xiáng in 301.
-In retaliation, Li Xiáng's brothers, Li Te and Li Liu led their armies to attack Zhao Xin at Chengdu, causing him to flee and be later killed a subordinate.
+In retaliation, Li Xiáng's brothers, Li Te and Li Liu led their armies to attack Zhao Xin at Chengdu, causing him to flee; he was later killed by a subordinate.

 Early life and career

 Zhao Xin's ancestors were from Anhan County (安漢縣), Baxi Commandery (巴西郡), which is in present-day Nanchong, Sichuan.
 They were followers of the Celestial Master, Zhang Lu in Hanzhong, and after Zhang Lu surrendered to Cao Cao and was relocated to Hebei in 215, his ancestors also decided follow him and settled down in Zhao Commandery.
 Zhao Xin was described as a person who values simplicity, yet was excessively extravagant in practice.
 He entered the service of the imperial court, and in succession served as the Magistrate of Chang'an County, Administrator of Tianmen Commandery, Administrator of Wuling Commandery (武陵郡; around present-day Changde, Hunan) and General Who Spreads Vehemence.
 The Prince of Zhao, Sima Lun appreciated his talents, and during his time in Wuling, Zhao Xin notably promoted a man named Pan Jing (潘京), who went on to become a renowned official.

 In 296, Zhao Xin was appointed the Inspector of Yi province and General Who Breaks and Charges, although he only officially took up office in 298.
 At the time of his appointment, Qi Wannian's rebellion had broken out in the Guanzhong region to the north of Yi province, so Zhao Xin instructed the officials in Yi, Ma Xuan (馬玄) and Yin Fang (尹方) to assist in fighting the rebels.
 He also ordered to have the rice from the provincial capital, Chengdu be requisitioned as military supplies and sent to the Guanzhong by deer carts.